-First visit the picturesque Semenov Gorge and enjoy a gentle hike for approximately one hour in duration.
+First visit the picturesque Semenov Gorge to enjoy a gentle hike at the gorge for approximately one hour in duration.
 You will need to climb some hills and slopes with moments of walking over uneven ground.
-Visit the Kyrchyn Jailoo ethnic village and arrive in Karakol in the early afternoon and check into your hotel.
+Arrive in Karakol in the early afternoon and check into your hotel.